MaximeROSINA/smartup/README.md

+# Smartup
-# This repo is composed of 3 files
+This repo is composed of 3 files :
-# A database with the 2 excels files
+- A database with the 2 excels files
-# A presentation of our project
+- A presentation of our project